tus/tus-resumable-upload-protocol/protocol.md

 The value MAY be empty.
 In these cases, the space, which would normally separate the key and the value, MAY be left out.

+Since metadata can contain arbitrary binary values, Servers SHOULD carefully validate metadata values or sanitize them before using them as header values to avoid header smuggling.

 #### Requests

 ##### POST